0xDBFB7/ceramic/documents/furnace_quick.md

 Interestingly, a very similar "bubbling" failure mode was seen (@Oxidation2008 @NDE2010) on the reinforced-carbon-carbon panels on the leading edges of the space shuttle, which were coated with SiO and SiC for oxidation protection.

-Such a carbon-carbide "conversion coating" seems to be relatively easy to perform in a furnace such as this one; see Tonsil 5 for details.
-SiC elements are also used on the ALQ-144 IR missile jammer, so it's unlikely that my lab will be hit with a missile in the near future.
+Such a carbon-carbide "conversion coating" seems to be relatively easy to perform in a furnace such as this one; see (@CARBIDE1957).
+SiC heating elements are also used on the ALQ-144 thermal missile jammer, so it's unlikely that my lab will be hit with a missile in the near future.

 ## Kiln 1